-(1) The department covers, with prior authorization, the implantation of a unilateral cochlear device for clients twenty years of age and younger with the following limitations:
+(1) The agency covers, with prior authorization, cochlear devices for clients twenty years of age and younger with the following limitations:

->

-> (a) The client meets one of the following:
+(a) The client meets one of the following:

 (i) Has a diagnosis of profound to severe bilateral, sensorineural hearing loss;

 (ii) Has stimulable auditory nerves but has limited benefit from appropriately fitted hearing aids (e.g., fail to meet age-appropriate auditory milestones in the best-aided condition for young children, or score of less than ten or equal to forty percent correct in the best-aided condition on recorded open-set sentence recognition tests);

 (iii) Has the cognitive ability to use auditory clues;